-The KYCOM Student Assessment Form for CORE rotations, which is completed by the attending physician, comprises 50% of the rotation grade.
-The COMAT examination score comprises the balance of the grade.
-Upon receipt and review of all information, the associate dean for Clinical Affairs evaluates the material, and assigns a numerical grade, as per the Clinical Rotations Manual, Student Evaluation (Grade).
+The KYCOM Student Assessment Form for selective rotations, which is completed by the attending physician, comprises of 100% of the rotation grade.
+The exception is the OPP selective rotation in which the COMAT examination score comprises of 50% of the grade.
 The evaluation is intended to measure the student in comparison to others at the same level of education.